ericvc/CuckooPi/README.md

     [Install]
     WantedBy=multi-user.target

-To configure this service to run at startup, run the
+To configure this service to run at startup, run the following in a terminal
-following:
+window:

 ```
 sudo cp /home/pi/Projects/CuckooPi/config/cuckoopi.service /etc/systemd/system/cuckoopi.service
 sudo systemctl enable cuckoopi.service  # Run at startup
-sudo systemctl start cuckoopi.service  # Enable now
+sudo systemctl start cuckoopi.service  # Start service now
 ```

 ### Other Configuation Options

+My favorite feature of CuckooPi is the ability to keep tabs on bird species that are moving through my area, thanks to eBird’s API and the observations reported by local bird watching enthusiasts.
+When creating an eBird query, this program will attempt to determine your approximate location from your IP address and use the maximum allowable search radius to collect records.
+However, this feature is not likely to be useful if you are using a VPN.

+For best performance, I highly recommend setting your latitude/longitude coordinate location manually by editing `cuckoo.py` and adjusting the following options (line 76):

+    # options
+    lat = 38.00 # 2 decimal limit
+    lon = -121.00 # 2 decimal limit
+    search_radius = 20  # kilometers
+    back = 7  # how many days back to search

+    ebird = eBirdQuery(EBIRD_API_KEY, latitude=lat, longitude=lon, back=back, search_radius=search_radius)

+I set mine to include only observations from the last 7 days and limit the search radius to 20 km (12.4 mi).
+I have not yet encountered any problems locating recent observations with these settings, but your experience will differ (and depend) on the efforts of birders in your area.
+If you have trouble finding records, first try expanding the search radius and then try moving the location to a nearby area with a more active birding scene.

-The CuckooPi uses a single tactile push button that allows the user to playback the bird photo and audio recording of the hour.
+The CuckooPi uses a single tactile push button that allows the user to replay the bird photo and audio recording of the hour.
 On my system, I have this button connected to board pin 8 (GPIO 14).
 These settings can be changed or removed by editing the main program script `cuckoo.py`.

-CuckooPi’s screen management relies on the Xscreensaver.
-Once installed, I highly recommend configuring your screensaver to display only a blank screen when activated.
-Whichever screensaver you select will be displayed the majority of the time.
+CuckooPi’s screen management relies on the `xscreensaver` program.
+Once installed, I highly suggest configuring your screensaver (from the start menu) to display only a blank screen when it is activated.
+The screensaver you select will be displayed the majority of the time.

 ## Future Directions